andredias/rst2html5/README.rst

 --stylesheet=<URL or path>
                         Specify a stylesheet URL to be included.
+                        (This option can be used multiple times) --stylesheet-inline=<path>
+                        Specify a stylesheet file whose contents will be included into the output HTML file.
 (This option can be used multiple times) --script=<URL or path>  Specify a script URL to be included.
                         (This option can be used multiple times) --script-defer=<URL or path>